JoshuaPyron/NDCHoloLensDocumentation/Documentation.md

   NetworkController.main.CreateSession(/*session name*/);
   ```
 #### NetworkOutMessage and NetworkInMessage
   Messages are sent in-between devices to communicate actions or provide data.
+Making out messages is how you tell the other systems what you just did in the environment.

 #### Adding Custom Messages

 ###### Sending Messages

 ###### Receiving Messages and Processing

+## Recommended Links